-The Finnish Hematology Registry and Clinical Biobank was established to support research into hematological disorders.
-It seeks to discover new methods for the better prevention, earlier and more accurate diagnosis, and personalized treatment and follow-up of hematological disorders.
+The Finnish Hematology Registry and Clinical Biobank (FHRB Biobank) was established to support research into hematological disorders seeking to discover new methods for the better prevention, earlier and more accurate diagnosis, and personalized treatment and follow-up of hematological disorders.

-- collecting biological sample material and related data on the patient’s disorder, treatment and follow-up
+- Collecting biological sample material and related data on the patient’s disorder, treatment and follow-up; and

-- storing the samples and data and making them available for research in the field of hematology
+- Storing the samples and data and making them available for research in the field of hematology; and

 The samples are collected by the hospitals treating the patients and processed for storage in the laboratory of the Finnish Red Cross Blood Service.
-Once the samples have been collected and processed, they are transferred to the Institute for Molecular Medicine Finland (FIMM) for storage.
-All the samples are frozen at -70°C before being transferred to gas phase liquid nitrogen storage at -180°C.
+The processed samples are transported for storage in the Institute for Molecular Medicine Finland (FIMM).
+All the samples are frozen at -70°C before being transferred to gas phase liquid nitrogen for long term storage at -180°C.

 The complete and careful collection of samples and related data is important for ensuring that the scientific research based on the biobank samples is of the highest quality.
-The FHRB has defined standardized procedures for the collection of material, transparent principles for the use of samples, and clear instructions for both sample donors and researchers.
+The FHRB Biobank has defined standardized procedures for the collection of material and transparent principles for the use of samples, and given unambiguous instructions for the researchers.
 With the biobank’s permission, coded biobank samples and related data can be made available to researchers.
-Research permits are awarded by the FHRB Steering Committee on the basis of an evaluation performed by the Scientific Advisory Board.
+Research permits are awarded by the FHRB Steering Group on the basis of an evaluation performed by the FHRB Scientific Advisory Board.

 A national biobank for Finland

 Biobank activities in Finland are regulated by the Biobank Act (688/2012), which entered into force on 1 September 2013.
 This Act provides a framework for the utilization of human biological samples in medical research while securing the rights of the sample donors.
 The Biobank Act also enables the utilization of samples in future studies that have not yet been planned at the time of sample collection.
-In Finland, operations governed by the Biobank Act are directed and supervised by the National Supervisory Authority for Welfare and Health (Valvira), which is also responsible for maintaining the National Biobank Register.
+In Finland, operations governed by the Biobank Act are directed and supervised by the Finnish Medicines Agency Fimea, which is also responsible for maintaining the National Biobank Register.